How to establish staging server environments for Bitbucket Server

 - Ensure the database is not pointing to production.
 To check this, see Viewing your System Information by going to Administration > Support Tools > Database Information.
 Check the 'Connection URL' to ensure it's pointing to the right place.

-- Ensure emails are disabled or configured for dev server.
+- Ensure emails are disabled or configured for the dev server.
 (Administration > Mail server)

 admin

-account, logging out and start using the new admin account to perform your instance configuration. - Modify the Site Base URL.
+account, log out, and start using the new admin account to perform your instance configuration. - Modify the Site Base URL.
 See Specify the Bitbucket base URL and change the Site URL to the staging URL.

-- Apply a Development License.
+- Update License to a Developer License.
 See our licensing FAQ to generate a license for the staging server.
 Refer to Update your license key to apply it.

 - Ensure that no hooks are configured that will trigger builds if you are using CI tools.
 If you are using bamboo this will be taken care of when you disable application links.
 If you use something like Jenkins, you will need to manually disable or delete these hooks.